justinjiajia/personalwiki/bigdata/hadoop_streaming.md

 $ chmod +x mapper.py reducer.py
 ```

 Pasting the code directly into the nano editor may mess up the indentation.
-Therefore, it is recommended to use the following line of code to test the two Python scripts LOCALLY before submitting them to the cluster:
+Therefore, it is recommended to test the two Python scripts locally before submitting them to the cluster.

+Our local testing takes the form that conforms to typical UNIX-style piping:

 ```shell
 $ echo "foo FOO2 quux. lab foo Ba1r Quux" | ~/mapper.py | sort -k1,1 | ~/reducer.py
 ```

+This emulates the same pipeline (in a non-distributed manner) that Hadoop will perform when streaming in a distributed way.

-If exceptions are raised, use `nano mapper.py` and `nano reducer.py` to open the two .py files to examine whether all lines of the Python code are correctly indented.
+If exceptions are raised,  open the two **.py** files to examine whether all lines of the Python code are correctly indented.

 If you observe the following output, it means the code works properly: